up-n-down/Up-N-Down/README.md

 # Up-N-Down

 The first truly integrated Git client in macOS.
 We're working under high pressure to achieve our first release.
-Stay tuned ✌️ You can follow the progress and see upcoming features in the [issues](https://github.com/up-n-down/Up-N-Down/issues) and [projects tab](https://github.com/up-n-down/Up-N-Down/projects).
+You can follow the progress and see upcoming features in the [issues](https://github.com/up-n-down/Up-N-Down/issues) and [projects tab](https://github.com/up-n-down/Up-N-Down/projects), stay tuned ✌️.

 ## Thanks